 Ever since we posted about buying our new organic and natural latex mattress (the Organic Serenity Natural Dunlop Latex Mattress By Savvy Rest) a slew of readers have been clamoring for a one-month-into-new-mattress-ownership post so… here it is.
 You might remember that my obsession with all things eco made me yearn for a pure and organic mattress free of fireproofing chemicals and made from 100% natural materials that are just as good for the planet as they are for people.
 So we saved our pennies for months (we even had a “mattress fund”) until we could make the big purchase, and of course had high hopes that a month into our decadent 11″ natural mattress ownership we’d still be loving everything about our selection.
 Well… we’re pleased as punch to report that we’re even more enamored with our purchase than we had hoped.
 Even Burger sleeps more soundly these days.
+If your wondering do bed bug mattress encasement work, the answer is yes.
+So you’re mattress will be safe for years to come.
 No kidding.

 But how does one really evaluate a new mattress anyway?
 How about based on comfort, quality of sleep, and morning-after-aches (or the lack thereof)?
 Here’s how our ancient hand-me-down spring mattress stacked up in those categories on a scale of 1-10: